Ensure product safety and compliance with this metal detector daily inspection checklist designed for food manufacturing plants

 Reject mechanism function test

-Reject bin empty + locked
+Reject bin empty and locked

 Visual equipment inspection